Child & vulnerable person safe place

 - understand the lives and advocate the views of children and adults so we can better promote their human rights to prevent or address discrimination, abuse or neglect

 - promote the independence and capacity of children and adults and their support networks to self-advocate and prevent or address discrimination, abuse or neglect

 - maintain a child and adult safeguarding culture and environment

 - be preventative rather than reacting to incidents after they occur

 - have clear boundaries and guidelines set for the behaviour of all staff, stakeholders and clients, with a clearly stated zero tolerance of abuse and harm

-- be open to people outside the organisation raising questions, comments and concerns
+- be open to people both internal and external to our organisation raising questions, comments, concerns and feedback

 - have disciplinary processes and grievance procedures in place

 - provide support and guidance to clients, families and staff when concerns are expressed, always respecting children and adults rights to privacy.